aertslab/pySCENIC/README.rst

     (19970, 3005)

-Load list of Transcription Factors (TF) for *Mus musculus*.
-The list of known TFs for Mm was prepared from TFCat (cf. notebooks section).
+and the list of Transcription Factors (TF) for *Mus musculus* are read from file.
+The list of known TFs for Mm was prepared from TFCat (cf. notebooks_ section).

 .. code-block:: python

     tf_names = load_tf_names(MM_TFS_FNAME)

-Load the ranking databases:
+Finally the ranking databases are loaded:

 .. code-block:: python